Family Law Gold Coast.

 - Court Applications and Litigation

-To formally end your marriage, an Application must be made to the Federal Circuit Court for a divorce.
+To formally end your marriage, an application must be made to the Federal Circuit Court for a divorce.
+It is advised to obtain legal advice to understand your full legal rights and responsibilities before applying for a divorce.
 Our family law solicitors can assist you in taking the necessary steps to secure a worry-free divorce.
+Our divorce lawyers can help explain how the law applies to your case and provide you with the very best outcome available.

 Property Settlement & Spousal Maintenance